You can create custom templates for exporting ReqView projects or documents into HTML, CSV, XML or any other structured text format.

 Example: Output the value of the current attribute in proper format with respect to its type:

-Description: Outputs value of the current template column.
+Description: Outputs value of the template column with the given ID or label.

 Note: Scope of variables declared inside the template column is limited to this helper.